AxonFramework/IdeaPlugin/README.md

 - Features are developed on branches
 - The pull request should contain a changelog entry added to the "Unreleased" section
 - When ready for release, `CHANGELOG.md` and `gradle.properties` are updated with the new version
-- A tag is created on that commit and pushed.
+- A tag is created with name `vx.x.x` on that commit and pushed.
 Github Actions will automatically publish that version

+There are no minor release branches, since we don't need patch versions on older versions of the plugin.
+Users will always update to the latest version and will ignore earlier patches, so the `master` branch is leading.